UNCCharlotte-CS-Robotics/AreaCoverage-dataset/README.md

 # License

 The datasets are owned by the respective authors.
 However, the results were generated using our algorithms.
+The results should be used only for the purpose of benchmarking.